More about Dougherty

 Further information about Dougherty can be found at his web site, www.stickwork.net.

 The Dougherty Exhibit

-Acclaimed woven-wood artist Patrick Dougherty has installed a one-of-a-kind outdoor sculpture at Wegerzyn Gardens MetroPark.
+Acclaimed woven-wood artist Patrick Dougherty installed a one-of-a-kind outdoor sculpture at Wegerzyn Gardens MetroPark that was displayed from the Spring of 2011-December 2013.
 With more than 1000 hours of help from local volunteers--as well as the expert assistance of Five Rivers MetroParks personnel--Dougherty created a nearly 200-foot-long tunnel that coils sinuously around Wegerzyn's North Plaza.
-Woven entirely of willow branches that had been encroaching upon the fishing lakes at Englewood MetroPark, the sculpture has openings that invite the visitor to explore its rustic interior and to enjoy beautiful views of Wegerzyn's formal gardens.
+Woven entirely of willow branches that had been encroaching upon the fishing lakes at Englewood MetroPark, the sculpture had openings that invited the visitor to explore its rustic interior and to enjoy beautiful views of Wegerzyn's formal gardens.

 The Dougherty Exhibit

 Dubbed "A Wiggle in Its Walk," our serpentine sculpture is quite distinctive from Dougherty's past creations, which are reminiscent of nests, lairs, vessels, and mythic shelters.
 He took full advantage of the North Plaza's central location, clear visibility from four directions, strong geometric presence, and proximity to the Children's Discovery Garden.
 The sculpture will remain standing until December 2013, after which the material will be transferred to Wegerzyn’s composting facility.

 The sculpture has served to narrow the widening gap between the “plugged-in generation” and the natural environments by encouraging children to explore and appreciate the natural world and to recognize the need to preserve it.